AleksandarDzudzevic/WeatherStationProject/README.md

 plt.show()
 ```

-#### Figure 6.1 shows the prediction of the temperature in the room for the subsequent 12 hours after the measuring took place.
+Code 6.2

 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/temperature_prediction_for_next_12h.png)
-#### Figure 6.2 shows the prediction of the humidity in the room for the subsequent 12 hours after the measuring took place with the apropriate margin error.
+Figure 6.1 shows the prediction of the temperature in the room for the subsequent 12 hours after the measuring took place.
 ![](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/humidity_prediciton_fot_next12h.png)
 *Will use the same part of the day from the second 24h period because it is more relatable and use the diff in the early afternoon readings as a prediction for the error bar
+Figure 6.2 shows the prediction of the humidity in the room for the subsequent 12 hours after the measuring took place with the apropriate margin error.

 ### 7. A poster summarizing the visual representations, model and analysis is created and communicated.